 City Drops Years-Long Plan for Road Diet on Eastern Cesar Chavez Street

-Trucks head east towards the industrial area on Cesar Chavez Street.
+Trucks head west towards the port on Cesar Chavez Street.
 Image: Google Maps

 Just days before bike lanes were scheduled to be striped on eastern Cesar Chavez Street, an SFMTA staffer told a group of neighbors, advocates and others at a community meeting last night that the plan to replace one of the street’s travel lanes was being scrapped.
 City Hall sources told Streetsblog the order came from the Mayor’s Office, which was responding to last-minute concerns from industrial businesses worried about reducing road capacity for trucks.